 Also known as non-persistent attacks, reflect XSS is one of the most uncomplicated cross-site scripting attacks.
-This article delves into what a Reflected XSS is, typical examples of such attacks, and best practices to prevent the underlying vulnerabilities.
+This article delves into a Reflected XSS, typical examples of such attacks, and best practices to prevent the underlying vulnerabilities.

 What are Cross-Site Scripting Vulnerabilities?

 Cross-site scripting is a client-side application security vulnerability that allows the adversary to manipulate user interactions with the webserver/application.
 In violation of the same-origin policy, attackers exploit insecure input interfaces and client-side scripting to execute malicious code.
 While doing so, the victim is tricked into visiting the page with a malicious script so that the executable code is delivered to the victim’s browser.
 In such attacks, hackers also commonly masquerade as compromised users to access the victim’s data and carry out actions with their permissions.
 In instances where the victim is a privileged-access user, attackers can fully compromise the application’s data and functionality.
 Any application not validating the user input when generating script outputs is vulnerable to XSS attacks.

 - Reflected Attacks

 Reflected (Non-Persistent) XSS attacks occur when the malicious payload is included in the request sent to the vulnerable web application and is then reflected such that the server’s HTTP response consists of the payload.
 Attackers leverage social engineering techniques such as phishing attacks to make the victim include the malicious script in their request to the webserver.
 The victim’s browser then executes the malicious script as the HTTP response.